monero-project/monero-site/_posts/2016-12-22-monero-core-gui-beta-released.md

 ### Known Issues

-- Due to several important updates, 0.10.1 wallet binaries will not work with with wallets created by the GUI.
+- Due to several important updates, 0.10.1 wallet binaries will not work with wallets created by the GUI.
 Please use the binaries included in the package instead.
 Note: you can definitely use the 0.10.1 daemon:)
 - If you have been testing earlier builds you may have to delete your configs.
 There is [a guide describing how to do this on this StackExchange post](http://monero.stackexchange.com/questions/2866/where-are-the-monero-core-configuration-parameters-stored/2870#2870).
 - Older computers may have an issue with the QT renderer, and will either crash or display a white / black window.
 You can change the rendering mode [as described on this StackExchange post](http://monero.stackexchange.com/questions/2928/how-to-change-the-monero-core-rendering-mode-for-older-computers/2929#2929).